ja-vazquez/Python_compendium/README.md

 More elaborated examples may be found in the astro/cosmo folders.

-As you can see below, Python is the dominant language, however due to the popularity of R, I have added some standard notes, visualizations and basic statistic examples.
+As you can see below, Python is the dominant language, however due to the popularity of R I have added some standard notes, visualizations and basic statistic examples.
 There are also couple of SQL examples, based on SQLite and MYSQL.